bjvanderweij/dflock/README.md

 ## What does it do?

-Dflock's main specialty is creating git branches for [change requests](#change-request) according to a plain-text [integration plan](#integration-plan).
+Dflock's main specialty is creating Git branches for [change requests](#change-request) according to a plain-text [integration plan](#integration-plan).
 This plan defines change requests and assigns commits to them.
 If you indicate that there are dependencies between commits, dflock will create stacked change requests.
-However, if you indicate that your commits can be integrated in the upstream in any order, dflock will create independent change requests.
+However, if you indicate that your commits can be integrated into the upstream in any order, dflock will create independent change requests.

 For example, assume that your upstream branch is `origin/main` and that it points to commit `c0`.
 On your local copy of `main`, you have three commits that have not been pushed yet.